-Bugaboo provides 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Bugaboo provides a 3-year warranty from the original date of purchase and you have to be the original owner.

-For 2013 Bugaboo Buffalo comes in sand and black base colors with 6 different canopy colors: black, red, petrol blue, pink, offwhite, and royal blue.
+The Bugaboo Buffalo comes in sand and black base colors with 6 different canopy colors: black, red, petrol blue, pink, off-white, and royal blue.
 All strollers come with silver frame.

 Where to buy it